cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 However, I am going to concentrate on how to use Web Components in a [Deno Fresh](https://fresh.deno.dev) app to allow you to focus on building and using web components without having to deal with server or routing issues.
 When used with Fresh, they will function like a island component.

-## Using a web component with Deno Fresh
+## Using a Web Component with Deno Fresh

 The Deno Fresh web framework uses Preact under the covers to serve web sites, a scaled-down version of React.
 While React requires a bit of juggling to use web components, Preact was built to [fully support web components](https://preactjs.com/guide/v10/web-components/).